evandrocoan/AnkiAddons/sibilingsbury/README.md

 go to the menu `Tools -> Bury all siblings cards`.
 This will bury all siblings cards.
-Now you can sync with other devices and the buried cards will be propagated, then you can study in other devices with does not support Anki Addons.
+Now you can sync with other devices and the buried cards will be propagated, then you can study in other devices which does not support Anki Addons.
 You can undo this plugin action by clicking on `Unbury` button, at the Anki deck review (at the bottom of the page, where there is the `Study Now` button).